BredaUniversityResearch/MSPChallenge-Simulation-Python/README.md

 1. Download the [latest release](https://github.com/BredaUniversityResearch/MSPChallenge-Simulation-Example/releases) — **do not clone** the repo.
 2. Copy contents into your own repo for custom simulation development.
-3. Open the `.csproj` in Visual Studio or Rider.
-4. Run the project to generate a `.env.local` file with a unique `SERVER_ID`.
+3. Run the `program_manager.py` in command line (**py program_manager.py**).
+That will generate a `.env.local` file with a unique `SERVER_ID`.
-5. Register the watchdog in the [Server Manager settings](http://localhost/manager/setting) with this ID and connection details.
+4. Register the watchdog in the [Server Manager settings](http://localhost/manager/setting) with this ID and connection details.
-6. Create a new game session and verify that the server connects to your watchdog.
+5. Create a new game session and verify that the server connects to your watchdog.
-7. View KPI results in the dashboard once simulations run.
+6. View KPI results in the dashboard once simulations run.

 👉 More technical details, usage guides, and testing tools are provided in the full README within the repository.